sap-tutorials/sap-build-process-automation/tutorials/spa-academy-salesorder/spa-academy-salesorder.md

 <!-- description --> Create a business project and process to build and extend business processes.

 ## Prerequisites
-  - [Trial account](https://blogs.sap.com/2022/09/09/sap-process-automation-now-available-in-your-trail-account/) with the SAP Build Process Automation enabled **OR**
-  - A regular account with [SAP BTP Free Tier](spa-subscribe-booster) service plan for SAP Build Process Automation
+  - A [SAP BTP Free Tier Account](spa-subscribe-booster) with SAP Build Process Automation booster.
+If you rather use a SAP BTP Trial account, please follow [Subscribe to SAP Build Process Automation Using SAP BTP Free Trial](spa-subscribe-free-trial)
   - [Configure SMTP Destination](https://help.sap.com/docs/build-process-automation/sap-build-process-automation/configuring-smtp-mail-destination) to send mail notifications.

 ## You will learn
-  - How to create a SAP Build Process Automation project
+  - How to create a SAP Build Process Automation project.
-  - How to create a process that automates sales order creation and approval
+  - How to create a process that automates sales order creation and approval.
-  - How create an API trigger to integrate with any applications like SAP Build Apps, CAP etc.
+  - How to create an API trigger to integrate with any applications like SAP Build Apps, CAP etc.
   - How to send an Email notification.

 ---